-Evaluation: The course mark will be based on eight homework assignments, due approximately every five class days (a little more often than once every two weeks), as well as group work done in class.
+Evaluation: The course mark will be based on seven homework assignments, due roughly every two weeks, as well as group work done in class.
 Your homework will be marked on correctness, completeness, rigor, and elegance.
 A correct answer will not earn full marks unless it is completely justified, in a rigorous manner, and written in a logical sequence that is easy to follow and confirm.
 Survival tip: don't start these assignments the night before they're due!
 Anecdotal evidence suggests that each assignment could take as much as 15 hours or more to complete.

 Other than the group work, no handouts will be distributed in class.
 All homework assignments and any other course materials will be posted below on this course web page.
 Homework solutions must be prepared in LaTeX and submitted to me in PDF format via email; please prepend your name to the filename before submitting your homework (with the format GregMartin-homework1.pdf).
 I will supply LaTeX templates with each assignment.
 All homeworks are due before the beginning of class (11:59 AM) on the indicated days.

 Students are allowed to consult one another concerning the homework problems, but your submitted solutions must be written by you in your own words.
 Students can be found guilty of plagiarism if they submit virtually identical answers to a question, or if they do not understand what they have submitted.

 Because there are no exams, the lectures will continue into the beginning of the final exams period, ending on (probably) Friday, April 20.